Code of conduct

 Collaboration is central to FINkers United and to the larger free software community.
 Collaboration reduces redundancy, and improves the quality of work.
 Internally and externally, we are always open to collaboration.
 Wherever possible, we work closely with upstream projects and others in the free software community to coordinate technical, advocacy, documentation, and other work.
 Any work is done transparently and should involve as many interested parties as early as possible.
 Be collaborative.

 Disagreements, both social and technical, happen all the time.
 It is important we solve disagreements and differing views constructively and with the help of the community.
-We have the Steering Committee, project maintainers and a series of other governance bodies which help to decide the right course of action.
 When goals differ, we encourage people to fork the relevant code, so that the community can test new ideas and contribute to the discussion.
 Cross-check with others when you disagree.

-Nobody knows everything, and nobody is expected to be perfect.
+No one knows everything, and nobody is expected to be perfect.
 Asking questions avoids many problems down the road, and so questions are encouraged.
-Use the forum to find the desired responses.
+Use the forum to find desired responses.
 Ask for help if unsure.

 Members can come and leave at any point in time.
 When somebody leaves or disengages, in whole or in part, we ask that they do so in a way that minimizes disruption to the project.
 Tell people you are leaving and take the proper steps to ensure that others pick up where you left off.
 Step down considerately.

-Mailing lists and the forum are essential for the community.
+The forum is essential for the community.
 So:

 1. Please use a valid email address where you can be reached.

-2. Please avoid flamewars, trolling, personal attacks, and repetitive arguments.
+2. Please avoid flame wars, trolling, personal attacks, and repetitive arguments.
 On technical matters, the project maintainers can make a final decision.
-On matters of community conduct, the Steering Committee can make a final decision.
+On matters of community conduct, admins can make a final decision.